tlouchao/pkmn-move-coverage/README.md

 PORT=YOUR_PORT_NUMBER
 ```

 Run `npm run dev`.
-Editing and saving changes to `index.html`, `index.js` and/or `server.js` should trigger a refresh with updated changes to the DOM and console.
+Editing and saving changes to `index.html` or `index.js` should trigger a refresh with updated changes to the DOM and console.
+Run `npx eslint .` to lint JS files.